maravento/blackweb/README.md

 .domain.com
 ```

-##### Run Squid with Blackweb
+##### Run Squid-Cache with Blackweb

->Run Squid with Blackweb and any error sends it to `SquidError.txt` on your desktop / Corre Squid con Blackweb y cualquier error lo envía a `SquidError.txt` en su escritorio
+>Run Squid-Cache with Blackweb and any error sends it to `SquidError.txt` on your desktop / Corre Squid-Cache con Blackweb y cualquier error lo envía a `SquidError.txt` en su escritorio

 ##### Check execution (/var/log/syslog):